elijahelephant/personalWebsite/README.md

 ## Elijah Elephant's Portfolio Website

 Welcome to my personal portfolio website repository.
 This website is designed to showcase my skills, projects, and experiences as a web developer and designer.
+It is constantly being updated, so be sure to let me know of any bugs.

 ### About
 This website serves as a central hub to explore my work and expertise in web development and design.
 It offers information about me, a collection of my featured projects, and contact information for potential collaborations.